geoff-m/stringpool/Readme.md

 }
 ```
 `write(file, sh.to_string().c_str(), sh.size())` would also work
-but would make a copy of the string, thereby defeating the purpose of interning.
+but would make a copy of the string, requiring additional time and space proportional to the string length.

 Finally, the efficient version can also be written using `begin_chunk()`:
 ```c++